jdeniau/api-platform-profiler-bundle/README.md

 ## !
 Deprecated package !

-This package has been merged into api-platform core via https://github.com/api-platform/core/pull/1707

-It will be soon released in api-platform core, so no further developpement will be done here.
+This package has been merged into api-platform core via https://github.com/api-platform/core/pull/1707 and released in [v2.3.0](https://github.com/api-platform/core/tree/v2.3.0), so no further developpement will be done here.

 A profiler extension for api-platform server.
 Display resource information in the Symfony debug toolbar